TCRC Leadership and Administration

 Lynelle Cortellini is the Administrative Director for the Translational and Clinical Research Centers.
 She holds a BSc from Tufts University in Biology, an ScM from Brown University in Psychology, and is a Certified Research Administrator.
 During her more than 14 years at MGH, she has worked in a wide variety of research roles, including research coordinator, program manager, and grant manager across a number of departments.
 As Administrative Director, Lynelle oversees all financial and administrative operations of the TCRC, including serving as the main point of contact for the Harvard Catalyst program at MGH.

-The Grant Administrator for the Mass General TCRC manages billing for the TCRC, including Quest, Epic and other TCRC activities.
+The Clinical Research Financial Analyst for the Mass General TCRC manages billing for the TCRC, including Quest, Epic and other TCRC activities.

 Faith M. Fortune, TCRC Administrative Coordinator